UCSBCarpentry/2025-10-28-python-ecology-lesson/episodes/n001-getting-started.md

 Python is a popular programming language for tasks such as data collection, cleaning, and analysis.
 Python can help you to create reproducible workflows to accomplish repetitive tasks more efficiently.

+## What is Python?

+Python is a general purpose programming language that supports rapid development of data analytics applications.
+The word "Python" is used to refer to both, the programming language and the tool that executes the scripts written in Python language.

+Its main advantages are:

+- Free
+- Open-source
+- Available on all major platforms (macOS, Linux, Windows)
+- Supported by Python Software Foundation
+- Supports multiple programming paradigms
+- Has large community
+- Rich ecosystem of third-party packages

+*So, why do you need Python for data analysis?*

+- **Easy to learn:**
+  Python is easier to learn than other programming languages.
+This is important because lower barriers mean it is easier for new members of the community to get up to speed.

+- **Reproducibility:**
+  Reproducibility is the ability to obtain the same results using the same dataset(s) and analysis.

+  Data analysis written as a Python script can be reproduced on any platform.
+Moreover, if you collect more or correct existing data, you can quickly re-run your analysis!

+  An increasing number of journals and funding agencies expect analyses to be reproducible, so knowing Python will give you an edge with these requirements.

+- **Versatility:**
+  Python is a versatile language that integrates with many existing applications to enable something completely amazing.
+For example, one can use Python to generate manuscripts, so that if you need to update your data, analysis procedure, or change something else, you can quickly regenerate all the figures and your manuscript will be updated automatically.

+  Python can read text files, connect to databases, and many other data formats, on your computer or on the web.

+- **Interdisciplinary and extensible:**
+  Python provides a framework that allows anyone to combine approaches from different research (but not only) disciplines to best suit your analysis needs.

+- **Python has a large and welcoming community:**
+  Thousands of people use Python daily.
+Many of them are willing to help you through mailing lists and websites, such as [Stack Overflow][stack-overflow]  and [Anaconda community portal][anaconda-community].

+- **Free and Open-Source Software (FOSS)... and Cross-Platform:**
+  We know we have already said that but it is worth repeating.

+## Research Project: Best Practices

+It is a good idea to keep a set of related data, analyses, and text in a single folder.
+All scripts and text files within this folder can then use relative paths to the data files.
+Working this way makes it a lot easier to move around your project and share it with others.

+### Organizing your working directory

+Using a consistent folder structure across your projects will help you keep things organized, and will also make it easy to find/file things in the future.
+This can be especially helpful when you have multiple projects.
+In general, you may wish to create separate directories for your scripts, data, and documents.

+- **`data/`**: Use this folder to store your raw data.
+For the sake of transparency and provenance, you should always keep a copy of your **raw data**.
+If you need to cleanup data, do it programmatically (*i.e.* with scripts) and make sure to separate cleaned up data from the raw data.
+  For example, you can store raw data in files `./data/raw/` and clean data in `./data/clean/`.

+- **`documents/`**: Use this folder to store outlines, drafts, and other text.

+- **`code/`**: Use this folder to store your (Python) scripts for data cleaning, analysis, and plotting that you use in this particular project.

+You may need to create additional directories depending on your project needs, but these should form the backbone of your project's directory.
+For this workshop, we will need a `data/` folder to store our raw data, and we will later create a `data_output/` folder when we learn how to export data as CSV files.

 ## Use JupyterLab to edit and run Python code.